 Firstly, you may want to establish what your internet speed is, to determine what sort of improvements you can expect.
 According to OFCOM, the UK regulator of communications, the average download speed in the UK is 71.8Mbps, while the average upload speed is 14.2Mbps, as of May 2020.

-You can check your speeds on Google’s internet speed test here.
+You can check your speeds on internet speed test on Google.

 Check your broadband contract